ybai3/scMAPA/README.md

 Alternative polyadenylation (APA) causes shortening or lengthening of the 3ʹ-untranslated region (3ʹ-UTR), widespread in complex tissues.
 To detect APA and identify cell-type-specific APA in multi-cluster setting, we developed a model-based method, scMAPA.
 First part of scMAPA is coded as shell scripts, which can 1) divide the aligned read data by the cell cluster[1] and remove PCR duplicates by UMI-tools; 2) Pad the 3'biased reads and convert BAM to Bedgraph file; 3) estimate the abundance of 3ʹ-UTR long and short isoform of genes in each cluster-bulk data using linear regression and quadratic programming implemented in DaPars2.
 Second part of scMAPA is coded as a R package, which can 4) fit a logistic regression model for each gene and estimate the significance of APA; 5) Identify cluster-specific 3'UTR shortening and lengthening; 6) Do visualization to show the APA dynamics.

-The data used in this example is an intermediate analysis result on a subset of mouse cortex and midbrain dorsal data.
-The source of the data could be found here: [Zeisel et al. DOI:https://doi.org/10.1016/j.cell.2018.06.021] In this tutorial, we only use three cell clusters: Neurons, Immunes, and Oligos.
+To show the pipeline of scMAPA, we provide mb_example.bam and mb_cluster.csv as example input, which is a downsized mouse brain single-cell RNA sequencing (scRNA-Seq) data.
+The source of the data could be found here: [Zeisel et al. DOI:https://doi.org/10.1016/j.cell.2018.06.021] In the example data, we only keep three cell clusters: Neurons, Immune cells, and Oligos.
+200 cells are kept for each cluster.

 ## Part 1 BAM file processing and estimation of long/short isoforms